Managing a subscription

 , you might still be able to collect payment.

-Once you create a new or authenticate an existing source, you must associate it with the customer.
+Once you create a new or , you must .

 You'll also need to pass the source's identifier in the body of an .